department-of-veterans-affairs/va.gov-team/products/performance-dashboard/research/2024-04-Research-PerformanceDashboardRedesign/usability-research-plan.md

 ## Research Goals
 - Does the proposed design tell the story our primary persona wants to tell?
 - Does the proposed design show the right data to tell that story?
-- Does the proposed design show the graphs and other data to support that story?
+- Does the proposed design show the graphs and other data (trend and timeframe information) to support that story?
+- Do users want to see a list of all tools?
+- What insight do they want to see about tools?
 - Do users prefer the Performance Dashboard as it currently exists, the new Dashboard, or do they have no preference